-4.4 Sensitivity Analysis: Models with Labor and Capital Controls
+4.4 Sensitivity analysis: Models with labour and capital controls

-As a robustness check, Table 9 presents the main results when we add capita stock at constant 2011 national prices (to proxy for capital K) and population (to proxy for labor L), both from Penn World Table version 9.1 (Feenstra et al. 2015).
-Major results of Tables 7 and 8 remain: Trade with China becomes more important after the crisis and its contributions to growth in developing countries are still lower than trade with AdE and EME.
-Compared with the models without labor and capital controls (Tables 7, 8), the magnitudes of the coefficient for the trade variables are smaller and CD tests and RMSE show some improvements.
+As a robustness check, Table 8 presents the main results when we add capital stock at constant 2011 national prices (to proxy for capital K) and population (to proxy for labor L), both from Penn World Table version 9.1 (Feenstra et al. 2015).
+Major results of Tables 6 and 7a, 7b and 7c remain: Trade with China becomes more important after the crisis and its contributions to growth in developing countries are still lower than trade with AdE and EME.
+Compared with the models without labour and capital controls (Tables 6, 7a, 7b, 7c), the magnitudes of the coefficient for the trade variables are smaller and CD tests and RMSE show some improvements.
 While the capital variable contributes positively and significantly to growth as suggested by the theory, the coefficient for population is statistically insignificant.
-The control variables add some plausibility and efficiency to the model, however, it is noted that both population and capital variables are at annual frequencies, which might not reflect fully the impacts of labor and capital on output fluctuations at quarterly frequency.
+The control variables add some plausibility and efficiency to the model; however, it is noted that both population and capital variables are at annual frequencies, which might not reflect fully the impacts of labour and capital on output fluctuations at quarterly frequency.
+Table 9 reports the results of fixed effects estimation for dynamic panel data at annual frequency.
+Major findings on the smaller contributions of imports from China than that from EME and AdE remain unchanged.
+However, it is noted that FE model presented in Table 9 does not take the typical features of macro panels into account.